wp-plugins/subscribe2-widget-pro/readme.txt

 3. The widget settings page

 == Changelog ==

+= 1.2.5.1 =
+* Fixed: Issue with unavailable automatic updates and new licensing server

 = 1.2.5 =
 * New: Added anti-spam feature to widget found in version 9.0 of Subscribe2